CyggnusDevTeam/ShuffleGenie/README.md

 ![Shuffle Genie](link_to_our_logo.png)

-Shuffle Genie is a web app developed by [lkotlarenko](https://github.com/lkotlarenko) and [LeonardoKleimpaul](https://github.com/LeonardoKleimpaul) that allows marvel snap playes to generate random decks and easily copy the code to try that new random deck in-game.
+Shuffle Genie is a web app developed by [Leonardo Kleimpaul](https://github.com/LeonardoKleimpaul) and [Leonardo Kotlarenko](https://github.com/lkotlarenko) that allows marvel snap playes to generate random decks and easily copy the code to try that new random deck in-game.
 The card data is sourced from MarvelSnapZone.com and MarvelSnap.Pro.
 The project is fully open source and built using React, Tailwind CSS, SweetAlerts2, and FontAwesome icons.

 ## Try It Out